You don’t have to be Christian or particularly religious to know something is wrong with the world.

 If you read the rest of Romans chapter seven, you will hear Paul say that because he is enslaved to the power of sin, he ends up doing what he knows he shouldn’t and not doing what he knows he should.

-You can hear the frustration in the tone of his voice.
-It’s a frustration I think we can all identify with.
+You can hear the frustration in his tone of voice.
+I think we can all identify with it.

 Jesus said, “Truly I tell you, everyone who sins is a slave to sin”. – John 8:34